Halip26/blog-halip26/README.md

 - [musing.vercel.app](https://musing.vercel.app/) - Parth Desai's personal blog ([source code](https://github.com/pycoder2000/blog))
 - [onyourmental.com](https://www.onyourmental.com/) - [Curtis Warcup's](https://github.com/Cwarcup) website for the On Your Mental Podcast ([source code](https://github.com/Cwarcup/on-your-mental))
 - [cwarcup.com](https://www.cwarcup.com/) - Curtis Warcup's personal website and blog ([source code](https://github.com/Cwarcup/personal-blog).
+- [blog-halip26.thedev.id](https://blog-halip26.thedev.id/) - Halip's Blog is a blog that contains articles about programming, web development, personal life, inspiring stories and other things related to technology. ([source code](https://github.com/Halip26/blog-halip26).

-Using the Halip's Blog?
+Using the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)?
 Feel free to create a PR and add your blog to this list.

 ## Motivation

-I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box Halip's Blog to use so I decided to create one.
+I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) to use so I decided to create one.
 Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).

-I wanted it to be nearly as feature-rich as popular blogging Halip's Blogs like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.
+I wanted it to be nearly as feature-rich as popular blogging [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.

 ## Features